Hillside Club left a lasting mark

 A Daleys Scenic Park gallery

-Street improvements on Virginia St. at La Loma Ave. c.
-1920, looking east toward La Vereda (photo courtesy of Doras Briggs).
+Street improvements on Virginia Street at La Loma Avenue, c.
+1920, looking east toward La Vereda Road (photo courtesy of Doras Briggs).

-Landmark plaque at Virginia St. at La Loma Ave. (photo: Daniella Thompson, 2004)
+Landmark plaque at Virginia Street at La Loma Avenue (photo: Daniella Thompson, 2004)

-Maybeck sketch for Elsa L. Jockers house (Bancroft
+Maybeck sketch for Elsa L. Jockers House (Bancroft Library, U.C.
+Berkeley)

-Henry Rand Hatfield house, 2695 Le Conte Ave. at La LomaJulia Morgan & Ira Hoover, 1908; looking north to Virginia St. Bolton house roof is visible beyond,with street improvements to the right. (photo from Julia Morgans scrapbook, courtesy of Lynn Forney Stone)
+Henry Rand Hatfield House, 2695 Le Conte Ave. at La LomaJulia Morgan & Ira Hoover, 1908; looking north to Virginia Street.
+Burtt Davy-Bolton House roof is visible beyond, with street improvements on the right.
+(Photo from Julia Morgans scrapbook, courtesy of Lynn Forney Stone)

 Hatfield house, 2004 (photo: Daniella Thompson)